Bencosterton/LitReview/README.md

 ## Output

 All downloaded papers are saved in the `papers` directory, and their metadata (including titles, authors, years, and file locations) is stored in `papers_metadata.json`.

+### Search Depth

+The 'depth' option will dictate how deep the search goes.
+Depth of '1' will search all papers referenced in the initial search target.
+Depth of '2' will search all papers referenced in the insital search target, plus all papers referenced in the referenced papers.